 What is a process server?

-A process server is someone who delivers a court order or other formal or legal document that requires some kind of legal action, like someone’s presence in court.
+Process servers are people who serve court papers or other formal or legal documents that require some kind of legal action, like someone’s presence in court.

 Many papers are time sensitive and some have serious consequences if they are not adhered to.
 Process servers are trained professionals and are also known as process serving agents, court summons servers, international process servers or legal document servers.